What are Imports and Exports?

 Sometimes, countries ensure a regular flow of international trade, i.e., a high volume of both imports and exports, by entering into a trade agreement with another country.
 Such agreements are aimed at stimulating trade and supporting economic growth for both countries involved.
 Trade agreements typically focus on the exchange of different types of products.
 For example, the U.S. might enter into a trade agreement with Japan where Japan agrees to buy a certain amount of American-made automobiles in exchange for the U.S. increasing its imports of Japanese rice.

 4. Currency devaluation

-Another popular method of increasing exports and decreasing imports is devaluing the domestic currency.
-Governments devalue their currency with the aim of bringing down the prices of domestic goods and services.
-It makes the devalued country’s goods cheaper and increases exports.
-The currency devaluation also makes purchasing from other countries much more expensive, discouraging imports.
+Another method of increasing exports and decreasing imports is by devaluing the domestic currency.
+Governments devalue their currency with the aim of bringing down the prices of domestic goods and services, the ultimate goal being to increase net exports.
+The currency devaluation also makes purchasing from other countries more expensive, thus discouraging imports.

 Countries vary considerably in regard to how important imports and exports, and their overall balance of trade, are.
 For China, the world’s largest exporting country, exports and a net positive balance of trade are critical to the success and growth of the country’s economy.
 Maintaining a high level of exports is also very important to the economies of the UK and Australia.

 The growth of economies of developing countries is often fueled by massive exports of commodities and raw materials to developed nations.
 For this reason, mining is commonly a key industry in such countries.